datarefinery/API-PMH/README.md

 ### Request Parameters

-fields = will always default to all, but if implemented can be used to limited to specific fields
+fields = will always default to all, but if implemented can be used to limit response to only include specific fields

 version = maybe we want the caller to be able to specify our API version?

 size = number of records to return in any one request, default 2000 (although have to consider how this works with streaming)

+?? page = page to get from the larger sequence

 ### Reponses

 HTTP headers should include:
 * mime type (application/json etc)
-* next & previous
+* next & previous 'rel links'

 JSON response should include:

+a section called "apipmh": giving status info incliding:
 * name
 * version
-* next & previous
+* next & previous 'rel links'
 * status (OK/Error)

+a section named the same as "`<entity>'": which should always contain an array o records (even if there is only one)